Torquay United F.C.: Election to the Football League (1920–1950)

-Glory days: Webber and O'Farrell (1950–1970)
+Webber, O'Farrell and the glory years (1950–1970)

+Torquay United finished 5th in 1950.
 In 1954 United changed their club colours again, the black and white stripes being changed to gold and blue to reflect the resort's "sun, sand and sea image", colours which the club has maintained to this day.
 With the change of colours came a change in fortunes starting with the club's greatest ever FA Cup moment that very season.

-After defeating Cambridge United 4–0 at home and Blyth Spartans 1–3 away, Torquay were drawn against Leeds United, away, in the third round of the Cup.
-Torquay were not expected to go to Elland Road and get any kind of favourable result, yet they managed to hold the Yorkshire club to a 2–2 draw; the scene was thus set for over 11,000 fans to crowd into Plainmoor on the afternoon of Wednesday, 12 January.
+Torquay were drawn against Leeds United, away, in the third round of the Cup.
+Torquay went into the game clear under-dogs, yet they managed to hold the Yorkshire club to a 2–2 draw.
+The following Wednesday, 12 January, Torquay beat Leeds 4–0, with a gate of 11,000.
+Torquay United went on to play Huddersfield Town in the fourth round FA Cup game at Plainmoor.
+Torquay lost 1–0 to the higher-placed Division One club, but the official attendance of 21,908 remains a club record.